Three Mindset Changes For Second Stage Business Leaders

 One of the most common ways that small business owners get stuck is to have the wrong mindset for a problem.
-This happens a lot when companies emerge from start-up and move into Stage 2 of their development.
+This happens a lot when companies emerge from start-up and move into the second stage of their development.

 What does it take to be successful as a start-up?
 A high-quality product or service, quick reflexes, responsiveness, experimentation, frugality.

-There are many ways that business is different in Stage 2.
+There are many ways of thinking that must be different in the second stage business.
 Let’s look at a few…

 What can you do if you’re stuck because of your mindset?

-Honestly assess whether you’ve been as successful in Stage 2 as you were in Stage 1
+Honestly assess whether you’ve been as successful in second stage business as you were as a start-up

-Ask your team what frustrates them – they usually have a good sense of how well you are managing, communicating, and planning
+Ask your team what frustrates them about the business – they usually have a good sense of how well you are managing, communicating, and planning

-Get trained on management and strategy, which are going to be key to your success in Stage 2
+Get trained on management and strategy, which are going to be vital to your growing success as a second stage business

 For more guidance, send an email to Dave@Phimation.com and we can set up a time to talk together about the challenges you face, how to adopt new mindsets, and the strategies it takes to be a winning second stage business.